isberg1/Android_Lab3/README.md

 ## using the app

-This app reads and calculates the mobile devices acceleration when moved rapidly, the values retrived are then used to throw a ball into the air. note that the height is based on max acceleration, not max force applied.
+This app reads and calculates the mobile devices acceleration when moved rapidly, the values retrieved are then used to throw a ball into the air. note that the height is based on max acceleration, not max force applied.

 The maximum height of the ball is recorded as a highscore.